muchimi/JoystickGremlinEx/README.md

 13.40.14ex

+- New MIDI input device - GremlinEx can listen to MIDI events
 - New file menu for opening Explorer to the current profile folder
 - New file menu for opening the profile XML in a text editor (it will save the profile first)